-When you are calling prospects to set appointments, one thing that can make your cold calls go better is to start out by confirming that the prospect is available for your call.
+When you are calling prospects to set appointments, one thing that can make your cold calls go better is to start by confirming that the prospect is available for your call.

 This is important because you are calling someone to set appointments, and your call is technically uninvited, so you need to be completely respectful of the prospect’s time.